 Contrary to public perception, trusts aren’t only for the wealthy.
 Indeed, anyone who owns property in Vermont and whose estate is worth more than $10,000 may want to set up a living trust to avoid probate.
 The court process can take six to 18 months if no litigation is involved.
 This article will help you decide whether a Vermont living trust makes sense for you.
 It will also tell you everything you want to know about the legal document.
 For large estates, you’ll probably also want a financial advisor’s help.
-SmartAsset’s free matching tool can help you find the right pro for your situation.
+SmartAsset’s free matching tool can help you find an advisor who serves your area.

 How to Create a Living Trust in Vermont